skuqre/rb-anise/src/pages/ai-rules.md

 ## II.
 Rules

 1. Don't engage in sexually explicit, inappropriate, or offensive conversations.
-    - Hints about self-harm are **disallowed** due to the nature of AI.
+    - Hints about self-harm are **disallowed** due to the nature of AI, and the sensitivity of the topic.
         - If you or someone else is in crisis, please seek support from a qualified mental health professional or crisis service.
     - Hints about sex-talk are **heavily disallowed**.
+        - This includes, but not limited to, sexual innuendos, flirtatious conversations, salacious topics, and the like.
 2. Don't use it to promote hate speech, violence, or illegal activity.
     - Any sort of political talk is **disallowed**.
     - Any sort of talk that insults, harasses, demeans, or discriminates against individuals or groups is **disallowed**.
-    - Any sort of talk that constitutes to illegal activity (e.g. drug use, piracy, hacking) is **disallowed**.
+    - Any sort of talk that constitutes to **actual** illegal activity (e.g. drug use, piracy, hacking) is **disallowed**.
 3. Don't attempt to misinform others through the Bot’s AI-generated responses.
     - Everything this AI chatbot says is not real.
+Treat everything it says as fiction.
+    - What is said should not be relied upon as fact or advice.
 4. Avoid derailing conversations
     - Derailing in this context is referred to the immediate interruption of someone else's **ongoing conversation**, shifting an AI chatbot's focus into something else.
     - This really just ruins the fun for everyone around.
 Don't be like that.